-These pads come in a pack of 5 pairs, are machine washable, and include a laundry bag, which will be easy to spot when you are sifting through all the clothes in your machine.
+Baby Zeli’s nursing pads are made of ultra-soft bamboo.
+They come in a pack of 5 pairs, are machine washable, and include a handy laundry bag, which will be easy to spot when you are sifting through all the clothes in your machine.

-They are made to withstand trips through the dryer as well, so you won’t have to wait for them to air dry.
+They’re made to withstand multiple rounds through the dryer as well, so you won’t have to wait for them to air dry.
 They come in a variety of colors including yellow, white, cream, pink and gray.

-Made of organic materials, these pads are hypoallergenic, and they include a waterproof layer which helps prevent leaks.
-Moms may like that the soft bamboo material feels breathable when they are wearing them.
+Made of organic materials, these pads are hypoallergenic, and include a waterproof layer which helps prevent the worst leaks.
+The silky bamboo material feels breathable and light against the skin.

-- They hold up well after multiple machine washes.
+- They hold up well after many machine washes.

-- They don’t feel lumpy when you are wearing them.
+- They don’t feel lumpy when you’re wearing them.

 - Gentle on sensitive skin.